Exponential periods and o-minimality: Review of cohomological exponential periods

 Let $X/k$ be a smooth variety, $f\in\Oh(X)$.
 We define a vector bundle with connection $\Eh^f=(\Oh_X,d_f)$ with $d_f(1)=-df$.
 The de Rham complex $\DR(\Eh^f)$ has the same entries as the standard de Rham complex for $X$, but with differential $\Omega^p\to\Omega^{p+1}$ given by $d\omega-df\wedge \omega$.

 \begin{defn}Let $(X,f)$ be as above.
-We define \emph{algebraic de Rham cohmology} $H^*_\dR(X,Y,f)$ of $(X,f)$ as hypercohomology of $\DR(\Eh^f)$. \end{defn} If $X$ is affine, this is nothing but cohomology of the complex
+We define \emph{algebraic de Rham cohmology} $H^*_\dR(X,f)$ of $(X,f)$ as the hypercohomology of $\DR(\Eh^f)$. \end{defn} If $X$ is affine, this is nothing but the cohomology of the complex

 The definition needs to be extended to the relative cohomology of singular varieties.
 We first consider a special case.
-Let $X$ be smooth and $Y\subset X$ a simple divisor with normal crossings.
-Let $Y_\bullet\to Y$ be the \v{C}ech-nerve of the cover of $Y$ by the disjoint union of its irreducible components, see Section~\ref{sec:not}.
+Let $X$ be smooth and $Y\subset X$ a divisor with simple normal crossings.
+Let $Y_\bullet\to Y$ be the \v{C}ech-nerve of the cover of $Y$ by the disjoint union of its irreducible components, see Section~\ref{ssec:hypercover} for more details.
 It is a smooth proper hypercover.
 In particular, $H_n(Y_\bullet^\an,\Z)=H_n(Y^\an,\Z)$.